Mind Body Syndrome | TMS | PPD

 Whiplash

 Pain is a danger signal.
 If you put your hand on a hot stove, the pain lets you know to move your hand so that you don’t injure yourself further.
 But sometimes, these danger signals can get activated even in the absence of structural damage.
-There’s been a lot of recent research showing that learned neural pathways in the brain cause many forms of chronic pain and NOT structural problems in the body.
+Recent research shows that learned neural pathways in the brain cause many forms of chronic pain and NOT structural problems in the body.

 It can occur sometimes when there has been an injury.
 When there is acute tissue damage, the brain creates pain pathways.
 But the brain doesn’t simply forget these pathways once the injury has healed.
 So, the body can heal, but the pain pathways in the brain are still there and can still cause pain.